 What is JOLTS?

-JOLTS data serves as an economic indicator of the unmet demand for labor with which to assess the presence or extent of labor shortages in the United States.
+JOLTS data serves as an economic indicator of the unmet labor demand with which to assess the presence or extent of labor shortages.

 The JOLTS survey covers all non-agricultural industries in the public and private sectors for the 50 States and the District of Columbia.